Cover Image for Best Dating App Photos for Men UK: A Data-Backed Guide

 The Psychology: This is all about honesty and managing expectations.
 It shows you're confident in your appearance and aren't trying to hide your body type, which builds massive trust.

 How to Get It: Ditch the awkward gym mirror selfies.
-A natural shot of you walking down a street or standing in a cool location works best.
+A natural shot of you walking down a British high street or standing in a cool location works best.
 This is one of the most essential dating profile pictures you can have.

 3. The "In-Action" or Hobby Shot